prashant-kikani/prashant-kikani.github.io/_posts/2025-6-24-democratic-dilemma copy.markdown

 *   **The Identity Trump Card:** Politicians quickly learn it is far more effective to mobilize voters along emotional lines-like **religion, caste, or tribe** - than to debate the merits of an infrastructure bill.
 These identities are powerful, deeply ingrained, and require no complex explanation.

-*   **The Sidelining of Real Issues:** As a result, a nation’s most urgent problems are rendered politically irrelevant.
+*   **The Sidelining of Real Issues:** As a result, a nation's most urgent problems are rendered politically irrelevant.
 The public discourse is dominated by manufactured outrage and cultural grievances, while critical issues are completely ignored:
     *   Crumbling roads and failing infrastructure.
     *   Hazardous air quality with AQI levels soaring past 500.
     *   Lack of access to clean water and quality food.